geraltsnake/DRG-Modding-Linx-Project/README.md

 This Project is just a showcase of what I made for Deep Rock Galactic Modding(This is new project.
 So these old mods that I created are not included).
 ![Image1](https://user-images.githubusercontent.com/14234445/144389544-1af5550c-d096-47ac-af79-704ec5bad4e2.png)

-## About Linx Project
+## About The UE4 Project
+Firstly It's free to use this project whatever you want.
+All of assets(that are inside Linx folders) that I included is made by me, and I won't include any lisenced asset.
+You don't need to ask a permission or crediting me when you use something from this project :)
-Firstly It's free to use this project whatever you want but the current project is not optimized and has poor readability.
+but the current project is not optimized and has poor readability.
 I will improve these eventually.
 **Currently this project only works in the single-player mode.
 It doesn't work in the multiplayer mode.**

-When the project get stable, I might upload this to mod.io but for now I upload .pak here only.
-This project doesn't contain any licenced product, so it's free to use.
+You can also download .pak from the release tab.
+And install to the mod folder.

+The most of things can be tested in the project without launching DRG.
+But some stuffs that rely on DRG's assets can be seen such as SFX, VFX.
+If you want to try these thing in the project, see the input in the editor setting.

 ## About Initialization
 The native spawning method is used.
 In /Content/_Linx_Initialization, there are blueprints for the initialization.